rap12/rap12.github.io/_posts/2016-07-07-introduction-to-google-bigquery.md

 - Integer
 - Float
 - Boolean
-  - For CSV : true or false, 1 or 0 | case insensitive
+  - For CSV: true or false, 1 or 0
-  - For JSON : true or false | case insensitive
+  - For JSON: true or false
 - Record
 - Timestamp (Format:YYYY-MM-DD HH:MM:SS)